Pylons/pyramid/docs/narr/views.rst

   :term:`root factory`.

-  If ``route_name`` is not supplied, the view callable will be have a chance of being invoked for when the :term:`triad` includes a request object that does not indicate it matched a route.
+  If ``route_name`` is not supplied, the view callable will be have a chance of being invoked if no other route was matched.
+This is when the request object of the :term:`triad` does not indicate it matched any configured route.

 ``request_type``
   This value should be an :term:`interface` that the :term:`request`